CML Study-Abroad Programs

 Other CML Study-Abroad Opportunities

-Located in historic Burgos in north-central Spain, the Universidad de Burgos offers students intensive language training along with coursework in their chosen field of study.
+Located in historic Burgos in north-central Spain, the Universidad de Burgos offers students intensive language training and advanced Spanish content courses along with coursework in other fields of study.
 Surrounded by a gorgeous ancient provincial city in the heart of Old Castile, students are always in close proximity to cultural events.
 Burgos is only a short train or bus trip away from Spain’s thriving capital, Madrid.
 Students’ Spanish level is determined by online evaluation prior to arrival in Spain.
-Prerequisites for participation in the program include SPAN 362 and one 400-level Spanish course.
-For more information, email email@example.com or visit the Center for International Education/Study Abroad website.
+Prerequisites for Spanish majors and Romance Language majors participating in the exchange program include SPAN 362 and one 400-level Spanish course.
+Pre-approval of coursework by the Spanish or ROML faculty is required prior to registration.
+To submit a pre-approval form (available at http://wp-internal.truman.edu/cml/student-forms/), contact Dr. Juan Carlos Valencia at firstname.lastname@example.org (Spanish majors) or Dr. Óscar Sendón at email@example.com (ROML majors) .
+You can visit the Center for International Education/Study Abroad website for more information about the Universidad de Burgos and course offerings.

 The Asociación Pop Wuj in Quetzaltenango, Guatemala, offers a six-week practicum experience for Truman students who are minoring in “Spanish for the Professions” and have a background in health professions.
 The goals of Pop Wuj’s Medical Program are to increase the student’s linguistic and cultural competency, while delivering health care in a compassionate and effective manner to the area’s Hispanic and indigenous populations.
 To this end, students take four hours per day of individualized language instruction with a medical Spanish focus; complete a cultural component with lectures, films and discussion; and participate in a clinical experience in the Pop Wuj clinic 2-5 hours each day.
 Lodging is with Guatemalan families, who provide three meals per day.